64kramsystem/personal_notes/assembly_x64.md

 - `rdtsc`         : Start timing; store timestamp into `edx`:`eax`; must precede with a serializing instruction (e.g. `cpuid`), in order to prevent out-of-order execution (which would hamper the timing precision)
 - `rdtscp`        : Stop timing; store timestamp into `edx`:`eax`; must be followed by a serializing instruction
+- `bswap`         : Swaps the byte order of a reg

 Trivial: